technology-toolbox/website/content/blog/jjameson/2011/04/02/upgrading-a-custom-moss-2007-solution-to-sharepoint-server-2010.md

 However, I must say that I've really grown fond of the new SharePoint tooling support         in Visual Studio 2010.
 It's not perfect -- get over it, no software is ever perfect         -- and I still find myself having to frequently tweak the XML that is automatically         generated as a result of adding a file to the solution.
 However it's still a huge         step forward in terms of SharePoint developer productivity.

-I think my biggest gripe is that by default when you <kbd>CTRL+Shift+B</kbd> to         build the Visual Studio solution, SharePoint projects don't automatically update         the WSP.
+I think my biggest gripe is that by default when you {{< kbd key="CTRL+Shift+B" >}} to         build the Visual Studio solution, SharePoint projects don't automatically update         the WSP.
 In my experience, the time required to rebuild the WSP is short enough         that I'd prefer the "Package" option to be the default.
 I suppose I really should         just modify the project file to set the **IsPackaging** variable.

 ### "DefaultFeatureReceiver is dead, FeatureConfigurator is not"